alerta/docker-alerta/README.md

 the `alerta-web` container specifically for Docker deployments:

 `ADMIN_PASSWORD`
     - sets the password of all admins.
-Should be changed at first login.
+Should be changed at first login. default: alerta

 `ADMIN_KEY`
     - sets an admin API key.